 AwardWallet receives compensation from advertising partners for links on the blog.
-Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 “Just make one accrual transaction every 12 months, and the validity of all the LifeMiles in your account will extend for a minimum of 12 months.”

-Exceptions To The Expiration Policy
+Exceptions to The Expiration Policy

 While the normal expiration deadline is 12 months, there are two distinct exceptions to that rule: